Ruling party candidate claims win in Dominican vote

 In recent years, the country has had one of the fastest-growing economies in Latin America and has significantly reduced its poverty rate to 34 percent from 44 percent a decade ago.

-Medina, who studied to be a chemical engineer before becoming a career politician, is a co-founder of the PLD, and a former minister in the Fernandez administration.
+Medina, who studied to be a chemical engineer before becoming a career politician, is a co-founder of the PLD, and a former minister in the administration of Fernandez.